 We want to slow the spread of disease in our communities.
 By doing that, our hospitals and clinics won't be overwhelmed and can continue to provide care to families, friends and neighbors who need it.
 Flattening the curve means everybody does their part to reduce spread of COVID-19 for as long as possible.
 If we slow it down enough, our hospitals might just be able to keep up.

 As Nebraskans, we face our challenges together and we all have a role to play this response.
-Staying home and staying away from groups of people will slow the spread of the virus and save lives.
+Slowing the spread of the virus can help save lives.
 Here's what being done in Nebraska and what you can do right now to protect yourself, your family and your community:

 Certain people are at higher risk of getting very sick from COVID-19 including older adults and people who have serious chronic medical conditions like heart disease, diabetes and lung disease.